canonical/postgresql-k8s-operator/docs/how-to/logical-replication/set-up-clusters.md

 ```

 You can then add more data to the table in the first cluster, and it will be replicated to the second cluster automatically.

+If the relation between the PostgreSQL clusters is broken, the data will be kept in both clusters, but the replication will stop.
+You can re-enable logical replication by following the steps from [](/how-to/logical-replication/re-enable).